-We have change in control agreements in place with each of our Named Executive Officers (except in the case of Dr. Leighton, who is part to an employment offer letter agreement).
+We have change in control agreements in place with each of our Named Executive Officers (except in the case of Dr. Leighton, who is party to an employment offer letter agreement).
 We believe that these agreements are designed to align the interests of management and stockholders when considering the long-term best future for Akamai.
-The primary purpose of these arrangements is to keep senior executives focused on pursuing all corporate transaction activity that is in the best interests of stockholders regardless of whether those transactions may result in their own job loss.
+The primary purpose of these arrangements is to keep senior executives focused on pursuing corporate transaction activity that is in the best interests of stockholders regardless of whether those transactions may result in their own job loss.
 Reasonable post-acquisition benefits should serve the interests of both the executive and our investors.

-In 2012, we amended our Executive Severance Pay Plan and Change in Control Agreements that we have with several of our Named Executive Officers.
+In 2012, we amended our Executive Severance Pay Plan and Change in Control Agreements.
 We also adopted new forms of stock option and RSU grant agreements.
 These changes primarily accomplished the following:

-- Eliminated excise tax gross ups from existing agreements - Replaced single-trigger vesting for stock options and time-vesting RSUs beginning in July 2012 with a requirement that the individual's employment be terminated (including through constructive discharge) following a change in control - Eliminated the perpetual terms of executive Change in Control Agreements, thus providing flexibility to the Compensation Committee to revisit the benefits and other terms of these arrangements in response to future events
+- Eliminated excise tax gross ups from existing agreements - Replaced single-trigger vesting for stock options and time-vesting RSUs for NEOs beginning in July 2012 with a requirement that the individual's employment be terminated (including through constructive discharge) following a change in control - Eliminated the perpetual terms of executive Change in Control Agreements, thus providing flexibility to the Compensation Committee to revisit the benefits and other terms of these arrangements in response to future events

-In 2015, we amended our Change in Control Agreements that we have with our Named Executive Officers, as well as our employment letter agreement with Dr. Leighton, to eliminate single-trigger vesting of performance-based equity awards upon a change in control of Akamai unless such awards are not assumed by the acquiring entity.
+In 2015, we amended our Change in Control Agreements that we have with our NEOs, as well as our employment offer letter agreement with Dr. Leighton, to eliminate single-trigger vesting of performance-based equity awards upon a change in control of Akamai unless such awards are not assumed by the acquiring entity.
 If they are assumed, such awards convert to time-based vesting awards based on an assumed target-level of performance.